The Best Tactical Knife Review

 What We Didn’t Like

-The only problem we had with the Kershaw Blur S30V Folding Pocket Knife is that it doesn’t close as easy as it opens – you’ll need to be a little rough with it until you get accustomed to it.
+The only problem we had with the Kershaw Blur S30V Folding Pocket Knife is that it doesn’t close as quickly as it opens – you’ll need to be a little rough with it until you get accustomed to it.

 Pros